exasol/s3-document-files-virtual-schema/doc/hands_on/hands_on_parquet.md

 * `https://BUCKET.s3.YOUR_REGION.amazonaws.com/`
 * `http(s)://BUCKET.s3.YOUR_REGION.CUSTOM_ENDPOINT/` (for a local test version of S3)

+The adapter will simply join this string with the `source` from you mapping definitions.
+So please note that you need a `/`.
+We recommend adding a trailing slash in the connection and set `source` without slash.

 ## Creating a Mapping Definition

 Now we are going to create a [EDML definition][edml-guide] that maps the parquet data to an Exasol table structure.
 Usually you do this by hand.
 However, for parquet files we have the [parquet-edml-generator](https://github.com/exasol/parquet-edml-generator/) in place that suggests a mapping definition based on the parquet-schema.